arielsalminen/ResponsiveSlides.js/README.md

 Changelog
 ======

+v1.51 (2012-12-15) - Fixes a bug where pictures would not display if next button was clicked too quickly 10 times.

 v1.5 (2012-12-14) - Adds CSS3 transition support with automatic jQuery fallback.

 v1.32 (2012-05-09) - Fixes a bug which caused the slideshow to break in Chrome when changing between active and inactive browser tabs.